okas832/CS374_GP/dp6/DP6 Report.md

 *  Look up your past track of the trip.
    * "I want to see all the progress made so far.
 Good days..."
-*  Earn points on the trip, and compare with others.
+*  Compete with other travelers with how much do you love travel
    * "I want to gather more points to compete my friend!"

 ## Implementation Note